A vow was fulfilled giving birth to Catholic education in Holy Savior Parish in 1879.

-In 2019, due to declining enrollment, sixth through eighth grades ("middle school") closed.
-Holy Savior hopes to be able reintroduce sixth through eighth grades in the future.
+In 2019, due to low enrollment, sixth through eighth grades ("middle school") closed.
+Holy Savior plans to be able reintroduce sixth through eighth grades in the near future.

-As of the 2019-2020 school year, Holy Savior Catholic School will include a Nursery One program through fifth grade with a State-approved curriculum and certified teachers.
-The educational program contains daily Catholic religious instruction, a strong emphasis on Language Arts and Math, and many other excellent curricular and co-curricular offerings.
+As of the 2019-2020 school year, Holy Savior Catholic School will include a Nursery One program through fifth grade with a state-approved curriculum and certified teachers.
+The stellar educational program contains daily Catholic religious instruction, a strong emphasis on hands-on learning, and attention to developing the entire individual.
 The Holy Savior Community looks to the future with hope and anticipates that local families will continue to avail themselves of the privileged opportunity of “The Holy Savior School Experience."